richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 <img src="https://github.com/user-attachments/assets/a8a9125e-7b11-4252-bfbe-da386c2c8a80" width="800" title="Snipped February 14, 2025" />

 Interact with resulting functionality {e.g., "Locate a frame in the video"}.

-#### Troubleshooting Tips

-- **UI Responsiveness:** If the interface appears unresponsive or the analysis does not start, try refreshing the browser or switching to a different browser.
-- **Image/Video Quality:** Ensure the uploaded file is high resolution, as blurry or low-contrast visuals may lead to suboptimal analysis.

 -------------------------